 Islam in Australia

-The first Muslims arrived in Australia in the 1860s as cameleers from South Asia.
+Evidence shows various Muslim groups arrived in Australia in small numbers over numerous centuries before the 1800s.
+However, the first Muslims who settled in Australia in large numbers arrived in the 1860s as cameleers from South Asia.
 This early Muslim community was compromised of men with numerous cultural and linguistic backgrounds from Afghanistan and former British India (contemporary Pakistan and regions of India)collectively referred to as ‘Afghans’ or ‘Ghans’.
 Despite long journeys and the harsh conditions of the Australian outback, the Muslim cameleers were able to maintain their religious practices.
 However, the population dwindled by the 1930s due to the first generation passing on or returning to their homelands, and the introduction of the .

 Muslims of variousand nationalities migrated later over the early to mid 20th century.
 For instance, the 1920s and 1930s saw small numbers of Malay and Indonesian Muslims come as indentured labourers for the pearling industry.
 During the post-WWII, Muslims from Europe (namely Albanians and former Yugoslavia) entered.
 The late 1960s and 1970s was marked by Turkish and Lebanese migrants along with small numbers of young professional Muslim couples from Egypt, Pakistan, India, Pakistan, Bangladesh, and Indonesia.